Free Birds

-Free Birds is a 2013 American computer-animated science fiction comedy buddy film directed by Jimmy Hayward who co-wrote the screenplay with the film's producer Scott Mosier.
-The film stars the voices of Owen Wilson, Woody Harrelson, and Amy Poehler, with supporting roles done by George Takei, Colm Meaney, Keith David, and Dan Fogler.
-It follows Reggie and Jake, two turkeys who travel back in time to the first Thanksgiving in 1621 as they embark on a mission to get their fellow turkeys off the menu.
+Free Birds is a 2013 American animated Thanksgiving science fiction comedy film directed by Jimmy Hayward, who co-wrote the screenplay with the film's producer Scott Mosier.
+The film stars the voices of Owen Wilson, Woody Harrelson, and Amy Poehler, with supporting roles by George Takei, Colm Meaney, Keith David, and Dan Fogler.
+In the film, two turkeys named Reggie and Jake time travel back to the first Thanksgiving to get their species off the menu.

-Free Birds was produced by Reel FX Creative Studios as its first theatrical fully animated feature film, and Relativity Media (the company's fourth animated film after Monster House (2006), The Tale of Despereaux (2008), and 9 (2009).
+Free Birds was produced by Reel FX Creative Studios as its 7th full-length animated feature film and Relativity Media's 4th animated film after Monster House (2006), The Tale of Despereaux (2008), and 9 (2009).
 Originally titled Turkeys, and scheduled for 2014, the film was released on November 1, 2013.